Downieville, California: Downieville Museum

 The Downieville Museum is in an 1852 stone building that was originally a general store, among other things, and was eventually donated to the city by its owner J.M.B.
 Meroux.
 With original iron doors and window shutters, it first housed a store that was built and operated by the Meroux family, whose gravestones are displayed prominently at the old Downieville cemetery.
 The museum displays local artifacts, historic items, pioneer portraits, and vintage photographs depicting the life of this community over 160 years, from its Gold Rush origins to the present day.
 It also displays a scale model of the turn-of-the-century Downieville business district and a replica of the 1000 oz Sierra County gold collection, a duplicate of the gold specimens and gold bars from Sierra County mines that are on display in the Los Angeles County Museum of Natural History.

 Lodging

 There are a variety of lodging choices in Downieville and its surroundings; some are on the North Fork Yuba River.
 They include Forest Service campgrounds, motels, bed and breakfast inns, rental cabins and backcountry campsites.

-E Clampus Vitus

-Every year, during the final weekend of August, the brotherhood of the Ancient and Honorable Order of E Clampus Vitus, William Downie Chapter 1849, descend upon the town of Downieville for their annual "Tin Cup Doins;" a grand and noble tradition dating back to the gold rush days that celebrates the rich history and heritage of the town.
-The town of Downieville is often referred to as "the Cradle of Clamperdom," or the birthplace of the modern Order.
-Clampatriarch Adam Lee Moore is noted to be buried in the Downieville cemetery, who within Clamper Lore, is credited with resurrection of the order to its modern status as a historical society from its former days as a fraternal brotherhood amongst miners.
-Many of the bronze commemorative plaques that can be seen marking historical sites and artifacts throughout the town are rememberances bestowed by the modern ECV brethren; many of such plaques can be seen about numerous historical mining sites throughout the western United States.

-St Charles Place, the local and last standing saloon in town, is an official ECV Watering Hole.